APPLIES TO: Azure SQL Database

 See SLA for Azure SQL Database.
 Additional secondary compute replicas increase availability, up to 99.99% for a database with two or more secondary compute replicas.

-There are no traditional full, differential, and log backups for Hyperscale databases.
+There are no traditional full, differential, and transaction log backups for Hyperscale databases.
 Instead, there are regular storage snapshots of data files.
-Log that is generated is simply retained as-is for the configured retention period, allowing restore to any point in time within the retention period.
+Generated transaction log is retained as-is for the configured retention period.
+At restore time, relevant transaction log records are applied to the restored storage snapshot, resulting in a transactionally consistent database without any data loss as of the specified point in time within the retention period.

-The RPO is 0 min.
-Most restore operations complete within 60 minutes regardless of database size.
+The RPO for point-in-time restore is 0 min.
+Most point-in-time restore operations complete within 60 minutes regardless of database size.
 Restore time may be longer for larger databases, and if the database had experienced significant write activity before and up to the restore point in time.

 No. Backups are managed by the storage subsystem, and leverage storage snapshots.
 They do not impact user workloads.